 The police then show up outside of the Owl-ship.
 Ozymandias quickly takes off and the heroes fly away.
 The police call for air support.
 We then see police helicopters giving chase to the Owl-ship.

 We cut to an electronic storefront.
 We see a TV news report with Firestorm stating that he was not created by a secret U.S. Government program.
 That he got them in an accident like tons of his friends did.
 Firestorm says that the Supermen Theory is total bullshit.

 We then see Killer Frost on the news report.
 Killer Frost says that Firestorm is a part of the secret U.S. Government program.
 Killer Frost says that Metamorpho, Man-Bat, Clayface, and herself are all also part of that secret program.
 Killer Frost says that people cannot trust any metahumans.

-We then see a news report with video of a terrorist from King Kobra about to behead and an American journalist named Jack Ryder.
+We then see a news report with a video of a terrorist from King Kobra about to behead an American journalist named Jack Ryder.
 Kobra abducted Ryder from Northern Kahndaq.

 We shift to Lex Luthor recovering after his surgery.
 He is watching a news report on how General Lane has announced an immediate withdrawal of all troops from the Middle East after a protest in Qurac against the United States and its role in the Supermen Theory turned violent.